-- A dedicated SMF is responsible for all the PDU Sessions for communication of a certain 5G VN group and SMF selection is described in clause 6.3.2.
+- A dedicated SMF set is responsible for all the PDU Sessions for communication of a certain 5G VN group.
+SMF selection is described in clause 6.3.2.

-NOTE 1: The network is configured so that the same SMF is always selected for a certain 5G-LAN group.

-NOTE 2: Having a dedicated SMF serving a 5G VN does not contradict that redundancy solutions can be used to achieve high availability.

 - A DNN is associated with a 5G VN group

 - The UE provides a DNN associated with the 5G VN group to access the 5G LAN-type services for that 5G VN, using the PDU Session Establishment procedure described in TS 23.502 [3], clause 4.3.2